 By day the Fort Worth Klan supported local churches.
 These clips are from the October 23 and December 11, 1922 Star-Telegram.

 Here are more examples of the local Klan’s daytime charity.
 Clips are from the September 5 and December 5, 1921 Star-Telegram.

-But when the sun went down the Fort Worth Klan turned from charity to punishment.
-In the top clip, a husband was whipped for abusing his wife.
-In the bottom clip, Benny Pinto, a grocery clerk, was fitted for a suit of tar and feathers and dumped at the intersection of Main and 7th streets for gambling and having immoral relations with women.
+But when the sun went down the Fort Worth Klan traded hats for hoods and good deeds for dark deeds.
+In the top clip a husband was whipped for abusing his wife.
+In the bottom clip Benny Pinto, a grocery clerk, was fitted for a suit of tar and feathers and dumped at the intersection of Main and 7th streets for gambling and having immoral relations with women.
 The report says that the Fort Worth Klan, with “several thousand” members, was “one of the strongest in the country.”

 Victim Benny Pinto would quickly do as he had been ordered: He left the county.

 These two victims were white men.
 How do we know?
-Had they had been African American, they would have been identified as such by the newspaper (if, indeed, their victimization would have been reported).
+Because had they had been African American, they would have been identified as such by the newspaper (if, indeed, their victimization would have been reported at all).
 These two attacks occurred in the same week.
 Clips are from the July 2 and 6, 1921 Star-Telegram.

 The Dallas Morning News said the attack was the first evidence of Klan violence in north Texas.

-The revival of the Klan in Texas understandably created controversy.
+The revival of the Klan in Texas in the 1920s created controversy.
 On August 28, 1921 the Star-Telegram printed a full-page feature.